-7.1.11.9 IMS - VSG
+9.1.11.10 IMS - VSG

-The VSG is a video signal reference for Studio Equipment with four BNC outputs.
-The Module generates 1x bi-level sync (Black Burst) and 1x Tri-Level Sync and 2x Sync Signals (H-Sync, V-Sync, ...).
-The LANTIME Web Interface can be used for output signal configuration and to query the state of the VSG.
+The VSG is a video signal reference for Studio Equipment with four BNC female output connectors.
+The Module generates 1x bi-level sync (Black Burst), 1x Tri-Level Sync, 1 x video sync signals (H-Sync, V-Sync or LTC) and 1 x digital video output (DARS).
+The LANTIME Web Interface can be used for output signal configuration and to guery the state of the VSG.